gusevgrishaem1/algcode-lib/README.md

 # algcode_lib

-A collection of fundamental data structures and algorithms implemented in Go.
-This library currently includes a stack data structure with both basic and thread-safe (synchronized) versions.
+A collection of fundamental data structures and algorithms implemented in multiple languages.
+This library includes stack data structures with both basic and synchronized (thread-safe) versions.

-## Features
+## Supported Languages

-- **Stack**: Implements a Last In, First Out (LIFO) data structure.
+- **Go**
-- **SyncStack**: A thread-safe version of the stack, designed for concurrent access across goroutines.
+- _(Additional languages to be added as the project expands)_

 ## Installation

-To include `algcode_lib` in your project, clone the repository:
+Clone the repository:

 ```bash
 git clone <repository-url>